noellimx/capstone-6-dd/proposal.md

 ### Hypothesis

-We propose to introduce dollar-for-dollar gift vouchers that are transferrable and purchased by consumers and with the assumed benefits:
+We propose to introduce dollar-for-dollar gift vouchers that are transferrable and purchased by consumers with the assumed benefits:

 1. Value Lock-in - Capture spending avenue from consumer and obtain early cash flow from voucher purchases.
 2. Social Engagement - Increase user in-app activity and consumer-to-consumer interaction.
 We also hope this feature broadens user account base by providing a motivation to sign up with foodpanda.